starrlord/VNoctis/README.md

 - **Image Compression** — Automatic lossy recompression of JPEG, PNG, and WebP images during web builds using a symlink overlay — original game files are never modified, web builds are 30–60% smaller
 - **Pre-built ZIP Import** — Drop a pre-built web distribution `.zip` into a game directory and the scanner auto-detects, extracts, and marks it as built — no rebuild needed; a **"Mark as Playable"** fallback button lets you bypass the build system entirely for manually extracted web builds
 - **Game Import via UI** — Upload a `.zip`, `.tar.bz2`, or `.rar` game archive or paste a remote URL — with real-time progress bars, drag-and-drop, and automatic extraction into the games directory
-- **In-Browser Player** — Full-screen iframe player with chrome bar, orientation hints for mobile, and a save warning toast
+- **In-Browser Player** — Full-screen iframe player with chrome bar, orientation hints for mobile, and a save warning toast; on iOS (iPhone/iPad) the chrome bar is replaced with a minimal floating "← Library" pill overlay that auto-fades to maximise gameplay viewport
 - **Metadata Management** — Edit metadata manually, refresh from VNDB or Steam, force-link or unlink VNDB / Steam IDs via tabbed search with autocomplete, custom covers via URL
 - **Dark / Light Theme** — System-aware theme toggle with manual override, animated star-field background on build screens and library (dark mode), fully responsive from mobile to desktop
 - **Authentication** — Single-user login with environment-configurable credentials, persistent JWT sessions that survive browser restarts, automatic session validation, and login rate limiting